pre-vert/Borrowable-limit-order-book/ISSUES.md

 - The protocol takes enough ETH from Bob, swaps them for 1800 USDC and gives Alice the proceeds (if the proceeds is less than 1800 USDC, the swap is canceled and Alice is given 1 ETH)
 - Alice is prevented from removing the part of assets which would liquidate the borrowing positions

-I have a slight preference for the second solution.
+I have a preference for the second solution.
 The first one relies on the protocole being able to programmatically execute a swap on an external AMM at a satisfactory rate, which could be challenging.

-### Potential issue 2 (critical).
-A maker takes her own limit order instead of cancelling it, which hurts the borrowing positions
+### Potential issue [2](#2) (critical).
+A maker takes her own limit order instead of cancelling it.
+This hurts the borrowing positions

 Example: